Reticella

 Princess Elizabeth Stuart, later Queen of Bohemia, wearing a reticella collar worked with the English royal coat of arms, unknown artist, 1613, National Portrait Gallery, London.

-Reticella (also reticello or in French point coupé or point couppe) is a needle lace dating from the 15th century and remaining popular into the first quarter of the 17th century.
+Reticella or reticello (in French point coupé or point couppe) is a needle lace dating from the 15th century that remained popular into the first quarter of the 17th century.

-Reticella was originally a form of cutwork in which threads were pulled from linen fabric to make a "grid" on which the pattern was stitched, primarily using buttonhole stitch.
-Later reticella used a grid made of thread rather than a fabric ground.
+Reticella was originally a form of cutwork in which threads were pulled from linen fabric to make a grid on which the pattern was stitched, primarily using buttonhole stitch.
+Later reticella used a grid made by needle and thread rather than a fabric ground, developing into Punto in Aria.
 Both methods resulted in a characteristic geometric design of squares and circles with various arched or scalloped borders.

-Books of patterns for reticella designed by Federico de Vinciolo (France, 1587) and Cesare Vecellio (Italy, probably from the 1590s but printed 1617) were popular and were frequently reprinted.
+Books reticella patterns designed by Federico de Vinciolo (France, 1587) and Cesare Vecellio (Italy, probably from the 1590s but printed 1617) were popular and were frequently reprinted.

-Reticella developed into Punto in Aria.